AtlasProds/c25k/README.md

 # C25K Buddy - Wear OS App

-A Wear OS companion app for the Couch to 5K (C25K) running program.
+A dead-simple Wear OS companion app for the Couch to 5K (C25K) running program.
 C25K switches between running and walking to help build up to a point where you can run a 5K.
 Your watch will vibrate once when you need to walk and twice when you need to run.
 This helps you do your run without carrying a phone or staring at a screen.
 You can also use this app to track your progess with the program locally (all data is stored in your watch only).

 This app was only made as a weekend project for a Galaxy Watch 5.

 Couch To 5K plan is taken from this NHS PDF: https://digitalcampaignsstorage.blob.core.windows.net/campaigns-cms-prod/documents/c25k_printable_plan.pdf

+### Key Features
+- C25K program schedule tracking
+- Workout progress persistence
+- Real-time workout guidance with watch vibrations
+- Progress visualization during workout

 ## Screenshots
 <img width="459" alt="image" src="https://github.com/user-attachments/assets/3ffab5c0-b080-427a-8fe6-519ce2972839" />